Department of Theatre

 A Thr 444 Movement III (3)

 Instruction in stage combat.
 Study of personal combat and types of weapons employed in combat.
 Exercises in basic safety measures and combat movement with a variety of weapons.
 Students will be examined in a minimum standard repertoire of combat moves upon completion of the course.
 Optional certification by the Society of American Fight Directors will be available to some students with the instructor's recommendation.
 Prerequisite(s): A Thr 244 and permission of instructor.
-May not be offered during1998-99.
+May not be offered during 1999-2000.

 A Thr 446 Special Studies in Voice (1-3)